 Photos: Michael Donath

-We confronted Larry Tee with a mystery perfume in a neutral, opaque vaporizer.
+We confronted Cristina Steingräber with a mystery perfume in a neutral, opaque vaporizer.
 Only afterwards did we reveal the name of the scent.
-Follow Larry on his journey into scent …
+Follow Cristina on her journey into scent …

 2. The Interview

 What is Cristina Steingräber’s earliest scent memory?
 What is the significance of fragrance in her life?
 Which are her personal Top 3 perfumes?
 Find the answers below!

 HS: What is your favorite odor?

 CS: Sea spray — the Baltic Sea, salt and seaweed.
 I don’t actually know whether one can smell salt … Perhaps it’s not a particularly attractive odor, but I find it simply fantastic.
 It reminds me of what I love above all else: being by the sea in a storm or when it’s blowing a gale.